Science Learning Hub logo

 In this Spinoff article Tame Malcolm unpacks the claims that using 1080 poison to control pests is ‘un-Māori’ – arguing that to the contrary, protecting the environment is at the heart of whakaaro Māori.

-Dr Priscilla Wehi‘s research on Indigenous plant naming and experimentation reveal a plant–insect relationship in New Zealand forests and downloadable resources can be found here.
-Make sure you explore the other information in this fantastic website.
+See Dr Priscilla Wehi‘s research on Indigenous plant naming and experimentation reveal a plant–insect relationship in New Zealand forests.

-Watch the video of Rereata Makiha from the Waka Huia programme where he talks about Kupe’s arrival to Aoteroa.
+Watch the video of Rereata Makiha from the Waka Huia programme where he talks about Kupe’s arrival to Aotearoa.

 Tame also suggested signing up for the newsletter at Te Tira Whakamātaki.
 They are also on social media so follow them to discover more.